ROBBY KRIEGER'S GUITAR IN THE DOORS "RIDERS ON THE STORM"

 Although the latter’s nuanced vibrations are less

-glissando creating an evocative and elusive expressiveness.
+techniques, creating evocative and elusive expressiveness.

 My book "The Doors Through Strange Days"- The most comprehensive journey ever made through The Doors' second LP, is available on Amazon.com, .uk, .it, .mx, .ca, etc.